rob-derosa/action-policy/README.md

 This GitHub action allows you to provide a list of actions allowed or prohibited to be enforced within this repository.
 If a code push or pull request contains changes to a workflow `yaml` file containing a reference to an action that violates the action policy, a `violations` output value is set containing an array of the offending acions in JSON format.

-:construction_worker: This action is in development
+:construction_worker: This action is undergoing renovations.

 ## :dart: Usage